Donnchadh Ó hAmhsaigh: Musical career

 And the king shall enjoy his own again."

 'I asked him if he heard the Pretender speak; he replied – I only heard him ask, "Is Sylvan there;" on which some one answered, "He is not here please your royal highness, but he shall be sent for."
 He meant to say Sullivan, continued Hampson, but that was the way he called the name.
 He says that Captain McDonnell, when in Ireland, came to see him, and that he told the captain that Charley's cockade was in his father's house.

 'Hampson was brought into the Pretender's presence by Colonel Kelly, of Roscommon, and Sir Thomas Sheridan, and that he (Hampson) was then above fifty years old."

 His music and harp

 According to the Rev. George Vaughan Sampson, who collected his memoirs in 1805, 'his favourites' included 'Coolin', 'The Dawning of the Day', 'Ellen a Roon', and 'Cean Dubh Dilis'.

-O'Hampsey did play some of Carolan's music but disliked it for being too modern.
+O'Hampsey played some of Carolan's music but disliked it for being too modern.
 He was a great admirer of Carolan's contemporary Cornelius Lyons (c.
 1680 – c.
 1750) and played a number of fine baroque-style variation sets by Lyons.